 Ever had one of those "I've lost it and my mind has left my body" moments?
 Okay, well maybe I'm the only one, but Saturday I lost it.
 After dealing with what can only be described as way too much stupid the last few months I walked downstairs half-asleep, hadn't even turned on the lights yet and stepped in dog pee(I should also mention this has been a recurring theme as of late).
 I'm not quite sure whom I yelled at more Hot Dog Dude or the one who I knew was really responsible - Rusty.
 Yes I'm naming names; despite having two children Ted has always been my favorite (there I said it).
 For years I always had my suspicions about Rusty, he just has the yeah I did it and what the hell are you going to do about it look about him.
 I can't even tell you how many times I've come home from being out to find bathroom trash strewn from the upstairs to the downstairs.

-I went to yoga this morning and said, "Namaste" and everything which I think means screw all that bullshit you dealt with before you got here, but I'm still feeling a little on edge, so let's go to a happy place and talk about this light, luscious, lemon-blueberry-flan cake.
+I went to yoga this morning and said, "Namaste" and everything which I think means bye-bye to all the drama you dealt with before you got here, but I'm still feeling a little on edge, so let's go to a happy place and talk about this light, luscious, lemon-blueberry-flan cake.
 I have it on good authority that you can serve this cake to someone and it pretty much negates anything that happened previously.
 Yep, slate wiped clean.